garrytrinder/actions/README.md

 ### Start

 Start Dev Proxy with optional configuration file.
-Dev Proxy will run in the background and log its output to a specified file.
+Dev Proxy will run in the background and log its output to a log file.

 ```yaml
 - name: Start Dev Proxy